openedx/edx-documentation/en_us/open_edx_release_notes/source/lilac.rst

 Dependency updates
 ------------------

-These dependencies were upgraded for the `Open edX Koa Installation`_:

 - Mongo was upgraded from 3.0 to 4.0.
 - Switched from Elasticsearch 1 to Elasticsearch 7 across Open edX.
 This may require some syntax changes for custom scripts that used search APIs.
   - Please change queries that used __not to __exclude